AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

   <tr data-mc-conditions="">
    <td> <img src="assets/qs-view-in-new-toolbar-with-name.png"> <p> <img src="assets/qs-view-in-new-toolbar-with-blue-dot.png"> </p> </td>
    <td>View drop-down menu</td>
-   <td> <p>Display a list of views and additional options to manage views, including creating one. </p> <p>On a small screen, the View name is replaced by the view icon.
-A blue dot displays on the View icon when you apply any view other than "Standard."</p> </td>
+   <td> <p>Display a list of views and additional options to manage views, including creating one. </p> <p>On a small screen, the View name is replaced by the [!UICONTROL view] icon.
+A blue dot displays on the [!UICONTROL View] icon when you apply any view other than "Standard."</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td> <img src="assets/qs-grouping-in-new-toolbar-with-name.png"> <p> <img src="assets/qs-grouping-in-new-toolbar-with-blue-dot.png"> </p> </td>
    <td>Grouping drop-down menu</td>
-   <td> <p>Display a list of groupings and additional options to manage groupings, including creating one. </p> <p>On a small screen, the Grouping name is replaced by the grouping icon.
-A blue dot displays on the Grouping icon when you apply any grouping other than "Nothing."</p> </td>
+   <td> <p>Display a list of groupings and additional options to manage groupings, including creating one. </p> <p>On a small screen, the Grouping name is replaced by the [!UICONTROL grouping] icon.
+A blue dot displays on the [!UICONTROL Grouping] icon when you apply any grouping other than "Nothing."</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td> <img src="assets/qs-autosave-icon-in-new-toolbar-for-tasks.png"> </td>